The Return of Elective Surgery

 Canada

-Like the U.S., Canada is dealing with an uneven distribution of Covid-19 cases across its provinces, with the majority of cases and deaths centered around Quebec.
-Elective surgeries have already resumed in Alberta, Manitoba, New Brunswick and Prince Edward Island, with hospitals and healthcare providers in British Columbia planning to restart in mid-May.
-No date has yet been announced for the resumption of surgery in Ontario or Quebec, leaving thousands of patients in the dark about just when they might finally have their operations.
+Like the U.S., Canada is dealing with an uneven distribution of COVID-19 cases across its provinces, with the majority of cases and deaths centered around Quebec.
+Elective surgeries have already resumed in Alberta, Manitoba, New Brunswick, and Prince Edward Island, with hospitals and healthcare providers in British Columbia planning to restart in mid-May 2020.

-According to CTV News, elective surgical services are expected to resume on May 18, but officials say it could take over a year for the country’s healthcare system to clear the backlog.
+According to CTV News, elective surgical services are expected to resume on May 18, 2020, but officials say it could take over a year for the country’s healthcare system to clear the backlog.

-It will take time to return to any level of ‘normalcy’ – including in the OR
+It Will Take Time to Return to Any Level of ‘Normalcy’ – Including in the OR

-While more and more U.S. states are opening up and restarting elective surgery, the return to regular scheduling will take some time.
-From the perspective of surgeons and hospitals, the issue is how to decide which patients to prioritize.
-With many areas still yet to open up, this is the best time to get processes and priorities in place to ensure a smooth transition and efficient rescheduling process.
-Even once elective surgery resumes, the backlog will linger for months, possibly years, so the prioritization process will need to be a new part of any surgery practice’s workflow.
+With many areas still to open up, this is the best time to establish processes and priorities to ensure a smooth transition and efficient rescheduling.
+Even once elective surgery resumes, the backlog will linger for months, possibly years, so the prioritization process will need to become a new part of any surgery practice’s workflow.

-VP Marketing | + posts
++ posts

 Related Posts